visha007/cmpt479_term_proj_repo/README.md

 ---

 ### Realistic Example: Running Ekstazi for Python on Click
-This example requires `pdm` but can be adapted for other package managers
+This example uses `click` but can be adapted for other python test projects
 ```
 # Clone Click
 git clone https://github.com/pallets/click.git